Kylemc1413/BeatSaberSongLoader/README.md

 ```

 ### Difficulty json additional fields, (i.e. expert.json,  etc.)
+- Refer to Modders section for a list of common capabilites that mods register
 ```json
 "_warnings":["Warning1","Warning2","WarningX"],   - Any warnings you would like the player to be aware of before playing the song